Yohannfra/Touche/Assembly_Guide/Step1.md

 ![nrf soldered](https://imgur.com/jb3GvCg.jpg)

-5. Take the 10uF capacitor and solder it (be carefull, it's a polarized capacitor and therefore the positive side must match the little + on the pcb)
+5. Take the 10uF capacitor and solder it (be careful, it's a polarized capacitor and therefore the positive side must match the little + on the pcb)

 ![take the cap](https://imgur.com/s7FQgk6.jpg)